nodejs/node/doc/guides/technical-priorities.md

 ## Permissions/policies/security model

 Organizations will only choose technologies that allow them to sufficiently manage risk in their production deployments.
-In order for Node.js to continue its growth in product/enterprise deployments we need to ensure that we help them manage that risk.
+For Node.js to continue its growth in product/enterprise deployments we need to ensure that we help them manage that risk.
 We must have a well-documented security model so that consumers understand what threats are/are